 - Just like other courses that have prerequisites, this course requires you to have certain technical specifications and knowledge.
 Do NOT bypass the tests on the Technical Requirements page.
 Failure to do so may result in poor learning outcomes.

 - Understand and know how to use Canvas.

 - Read our page on using Canvas and become familiar with where things are located and when things are due.

-- Use the Canvas help if you have questions (question mark icon on the left hand side of the Canvas page).
+- Use the Canvas help if you have questions.